 The Role Purpose Group Model Validation (GMV) is responsible for independently validating the quantitative financial models that are used in Standard Chartered Bank.
 The role is a manager grade position in the Counterparty Credit Risk validation team within GMV.
 The successful candidate will be responsible for validating individual models under the guidance of the head of the team.
 The work will involve theoretical mathematical analysis, model implementation and coding and documentation of the work for management review.

 The Role Responsibilities

-Implementation of benchmark models (C++) and testing scripts (Haskell).
+Implementation of benchmark models in Python, C++ and other programming language.

 Development of alternative models and methodologies in order to assess model risk.

 Writing technical validation report to the best standards.